mdn/content/files/en-us/web/css/calc-constant/index.md

 ### Case sensitivity

-CSS constants are ASCII case-insensitive.
+CSS constants are case-insensitive.
 Thus, `calc(InFiNiTy)` is perfectly valid.

 There is only one exception: `NaN` is case-sensitive and must be written exactly as `NaN`.
 Both `nan` and `NAN` are invalid constants.